zackmcnulty/msc_bipartition_cover/README.md

-# Bipartition Covers - Reproducible JupyterLab Environment
+# Bipartition Covers in the Multispecies Coalescent Model

 This repository contains notebooks and code for simulating and analyzing bipartition covers.
 It uses a **Docker-based JupyterLab environment** for reproducibility.
-The base image includes the standard Python data science stack, and a few additional packages:
+The base image `upyter/datascience-notebook` includes the standard Python data science stack, and a few additional packages:

 - `dendropy`
 - `tqdm`